yosipy/react-dropzone-vv/docs/introduction/hooks-and-components.md

 classifiedFiles is an array containing both acceptedFiles and fileRejections. classifiedFiles is useful, for example, for adding your own custom validations.

-ClassifiedFile type is defined as follows:
+Simplified ClassifiedFile type is defined as follows:

 ```ts
 export type RejectedCode = "more-than-one-file" | "accept-violations"